Locations:

 When should I know the results of an anion gap blood test?

-If you have acute signs and symptoms of acidosis, such as shortness of breath and vomiting, your provider will draw your blood for blood tests as soon as possible.
-Your provider will likely have the results within hours.
+If you have signs and symptoms of acidosis, such as shortness of breath and vomiting, your provider will draw your blood for an anion gap blood test as soon as possible.
+They’ll likely have the results within a few hours.

-If your anion gap test is part of a routine bloodwork panel, such as a basic metabolic panel, it could take one to two business days before you get the results.
+If your anion gap test is part of a routine bloodwork panel, such as a basic metabolic panel, it could take one to two business days to get the results.

 A note from Cleveland Clinic

 Seeing an abnormal test result can be stressful.
 Know that having a high or low anion gap doesn’t necessarily mean you have a medical condition and need treatment.
-Approximately one in 20 healthy individuals will have an abnormal test result.
-Many other factors can affect your electrolyte levels, which affect your anion gap measurement.
-Your healthcare provider will let you know if you need to undergo further tests to determine the cause of the abnormal level.
-Don’t be afraid to ask your provider questions.
+Many other factors can affect your anion gap measurement.
+Your healthcare provider will let you know if they’re concerned about your anion gap result.
+Don’t be afraid to ask your provider questions, though.
 They’re there to help you.

 Medically Reviewed